Simsipelago/Sims4ArchipelagoMod/README.md

 ## Installing the mod

 1. Check the "releases" page for the newest release.
-2. Download the release package and copy the Sims4Archipelago.ts4script file to your Sims 4 Installation directory into the /Mods folder.
+2. Download the release package and unpack the files to your Sims 4 Installation directory into the /Mods folder.

+   The Package should contain a .ts4script and a .package file

    The default directory should be something like _C:\Users\<Username>\Documents\Electronic Arts\The Sims 4_
 3. Go to the [Sims4CommunityLibrary github](https://github.com/ColonolNutty/Sims4CommunityLibrary) and follow
 installation directions there